kardeepak77/ST558Prj1/README.md

 }
 ```

-## Fetching datafrom NHL Records API
+## Function for fetching data of NHL records

-With the help of wrapper funcions above, created a R function to fetch
+With the help of funcions above, created a R function to fetch data from
-data from deisred NHL Records endpoint using either franchise id or team
+deisred NHL Records endpoint using either franchise id or team common
-common name.
-If franchise id or team common name was not proivided api
+name.
+If franchise id or team common name was not proivided api will
-will return data from all franchises.
-Simillar set of fucntions were
+return data from all franchises.
+Simillar set of fucntions were used to
-used to contract with NHL team stats RES-API end point.
+contract with NHL team stats RES-API end point.

 ``` r
 # Get NHL records as data.frame for given team by id/name or all.
 If team not found then empty data.frame is returned.